Steve Heitzeg: 2000s: Death of the Dream, Voice of the Everglades, and Nobel Symphony

-Heitzeg's 2001 Nobel Symphony celebrates the 100th anniversary of the Nobel Peace Prize, and was commissioned by Gustavus Adolphus College, which hosted the 33rd annual Nobel Conference that year.
-The 75-minute symphony was the largest work of Heitzeg's career up to that point, involving 400 musicians from the Gustavus Orchestra and five separate choirs.
+Heitzeg's 2001 Nobel Symphony celebrates the 100th anniversary of the Nobel Peace Prize and was commissioned by Gustavus Adolphus College, which hosted the 33rd annual Nobel Conference that year.
+The 75-minute symphony was the largest work of Heitzeg's career to that point, involving 400 musicians from the Gustavus Orchestra and five separate choirs.
 Each of its six movements is dedicated to a particular category of Nobel Prize—Peace, Literature, Physics, Chemistry, Medicine, and Economics—and includes writings from Nobel laureates such as Martin Luther King, Desmond Tutu, the Dalai Lama, and Rigoberta Menchú.
-Heitzeg's use of unconventional instruments continues here, with percussionists playing plowshares, olive branches, Tibetan singing bowls, African drums, empty soup cans (representing hunger) and hollow prosthetic legs (representing the folly of war).
-Kay Miller of the Minneapolis Star Tribune wrote that the work's focus on the need for world peace took on added significance given the political circumstances at the time, with its debut performance coming only two weeks after the September 11 attacks.
+Heitzeg again used unconventional instruments, with percussionists playing plowshares, olive branches, Tibetan singing bowls, African drums, empty soup cans (representing hunger), and hollow prosthetic legs (representing the folly of war).
+Kay Miller of the Minneapolis Star Tribune wrote that the work's focus on world peace took on added significance given the political circumstances at the time, with its debut performance only two weeks after the September 11 attacks.

 Symphony to the Prairie Farm, a 20-minute work in four movements, was first performed in 2002 by the Des Moines Symphony.
 Robert C. Fuller of the Des Moines Register called it "an eclogue to Midwestern agrarianism", and praised the use of squeaky toys to mimic prairie dogs "strangely evocative and effective."
 Ghosts of the Grasslands, the first movement of the symphony, was performed by the Boulder Philharmonic, with Michael Butterman conducting, in 2017 at the Kennedy Center in Washington, D.C.

 Heitzeg wrote Centennial Fanfare (A Common Call) in honor of the Minnesota Orchestra's 100th season in 2002.

 We Are Met at Gettysburg, co-commissioned by the Minnesota Orchestra and The Philadelphia Orchestra and debuted in 2003, was jointly created with Pennsylvania composer Amy Scurria.
 With a title taken from Lincoln's Gettysburg Address, the work honored the 140th anniversary of the Civil War battle.

-The choral concert River Journey Suite, debuted in 2004 by the Dale Warland Singers, included compositions by Heitzeg, William Banfield, Kirke Mechem, and John Muehleisen; Heitzeg's work, Elegy on Water, was inspired by a Robert Bly poem, "Mourning Pablo Neruda."
-Bly read his poem during the performance; reviewer Michael Anthony praised the music's "whirling figures [which] coalesced into a folklike hymn at the end."
+The choral concert River Journey Suite, debuted in 2004 by the Dale Warland Singers, included compositions by Heitzeg, William Banfield, Kirke Mechem, and John Muehleisen; Heitzeg's work, Elegy on Water, was inspired by Robert Bly's poem "Mourning Pablo Neruda."
+Bly read his poem during the performance; reviewer Michael Anthony praised the music's "whirling figures [that] coalesced into a folklike hymn at the end."

 Song Without Borders, a four-part work for string quartet, was written in memory of the victims of a 2003 bombing attack on UN workers in Baghdad, and was performed by the Daedalus Quartet in 2008 at the UN Headquarters in New York to commemorate the fifth anniversary of the attack.
 Soon afterward, it was performed by the Iraqi National Symphony Orchestra String Quartet in Baghdad.